DestructChen/EzPark/README.md

 # EzPark
-A uni project for University of Sydney UOS ELEC3607 - Embedded Systems For this project we were to create a prototype embedded system EzPark is a Bluetooth Parking Reservation System utilising the Arduino DUE as a server and a user is able to connect to it via our Android application with Bluetooth
+A project for University of Sydney UOS ELEC3607 - Embedded Systems.
+For this project we were to create a prototype embedded system.
+EzPark is a Bluetooth Parking Reservation System utilising the Arduino DUE as a server and a user is able to connect to it via our Android application with Bluetooth

 ### File Information